PlainIntricacy/ASMS/README.txt

 - Ninite
 - CCleaner
 - Malwarebytes AntiMalware
-- GeForce Experience & Video Drivers (and compatible GPU card)
+- AMD Video Drivers (and compatible GPU card)

 All links and information on how to prepare the software for this file are provided in the INSTALL/UNINSTALL section below